mbastola/computer-vision-cpp-python/camera-calibration2/README.md

     i+=1;
 ```

 Since I know the f in mm for my ipad.
-I will be using this to initialize.
-Line 48-61 can be commented out if this info is unavailable.
+I will be using this to initialize the intrinsics.
+The lines below can be commented out if this info is unavailable.

 ```python